 60 Years of History

 In 1962 a group of friends decided to build their own ski lodge because of the shortage of beds available at short notice, and the costs of those that were available.
-A core of 20 people were at the first official meeting held at the Prince of Wales Hotel in St Kilda.
+A group of 20 people were at the first official meeting held at the Prince of Wales Hotel in St Kilda.
 A preliminary plan was designed and a second meeting was held at which a committee was elected and a name was decided.
 The name Nutcracker was chosen.
 A “Nutcracker” was an implement used on the old rope tows that were on Mt Buller at the time and used to attach to the rope as the tow pulled the skier up the hill.

-The initial members were:- Mike Morcom, David Langworthy, Max Cooper, Stan Darnley, Laci Toth, Don Williams 1 and Don Williams 2, Greg Anderson, Lee Chapman, Ian Thompson, Don Murray, Lou Jones, Imre Faraday, Joska Banhidy,Roman Sigel, Peter Coulson, Geoff Larkin, Ken Gaylard, Marie Anthony, Marilyn Garvey, Ross McIntosh, George Camakaris, Mike Lolagis and Geoff Wilkinson.
+The initial members were:- Mike Morcom, David Langworthy, Max Cooper, Stan Darnley, Laci Toth, Don Williams 1 and Don Williams 2, Greg Anderson, Lee Chapman, Ian Thompson, Don Murray, Lou Jones, Imre Faraday, Joska Banhidy, Roman Sigel, Peter Coulson, Geoff Larkin, Ken Gaylard, Marie Anthony, Marilyn Garvey, Ross McIntosh, George Camakaris, Mike Lolagis and Geoff Wilkinson.

 The necessary applications were made, plans lodged and construction details mapped out.
 The site was surveyed and in early 1964 work began on clearing away the trees and earth that needed to be removed.
 By Easter 1964, the first stumps were installed.